Itzdlg/Timelapse/.github/README.md

  */
 ```

-Javadoc `@author` tags should be exactly `Timelapse Team and contributors`, if included.

 ### Branches

-`master` - Most recent, tested, source.
+`master` - Most recent and tested source code.

-`stable` - Releases determined to be stable (major versions).
+`stable` - Releases determined to be stable and significant.

-`fix/<short description>` - Actively worked-on fixes to source code.
+`fix/<short description>` - Unfinished bug fixes for reported issues.

-`feat/<short description>` - Actively worked-on features to source code.
+`feat/<short description>` - Unfinished feature or unit test implementations or changes.

-`docs/<short description>` - Actively worked-on documentation changes.
+`docs/<short description>` - Unfinished documentation changes.

 ### Versioning

+Timelapse uses Semantic Versioning, which is available at https://semver.org.

 Until pushed to `master`, the version should not be updated.

+### Commits

-Timelapse uses Semantic Versioning, which is available at https://semver.org.
+Timelapse uses Conventional Commits, which is available at https://www.conventionalcommits.org/en/v1.0.0/.

+Commits to any branch other than `master` and `stable` do not need to include the commit prefix (e.g. `docs:` or `feat:`).
+Once pushed to `master`, the branch will be squash-merged and include the commit prefix in the merge commit.